 Be Completely Honest

 The first step in preventing relapse is to be completely honest with yourself.
 This means acknowledging the risks and triggers that could potentially lead to a relapse and taking steps to address or remove them.
 If you’re not honest with yourself, it will be difficult to stay sober.

 In order to maintain your sobriety, it’s important to practice self-care; this includes taking care of yourself emotionally and physically.
 Make sure you’re getting enough sleep, eating a healthy diet, and exercising regularly.
 It’s also important to take care of your mental health.
 If you’re struggling, talk to a therapist or other professional about what you can do to feel better.

 Know Your Triggers

 It’s also important to avoid any triggers that could possibly lead to a relapse.
 This may mean avoiding certain people, places, or things that remind you of your addiction.
-If you’re not sure what your triggers are, talk to your therapist or recovery sponsor.
+If you’re not sure what your triggers are, talk to your psychologist or recovery sponsor.

 Ask for Help

 If you’re feeling tempted to relapse, don’t hesitate to ask for help.
-This could mean reaching out to your support network or talking to a therapist.
+This could mean reaching out to your support network or talking to a psychologist.
 There is no shame in admitting that you need help and seeking assistance when you’re struggling.